 David J. Ettinger

 David is the chief representative in Keller and Heckman’s Shanghai, China office and previously worked in the firm’s Washington, DC and Brussels offices.
 His global experience uniquely positions him to counsel foreign companies who need to navigate the regulatory landscape in Asia.
-To further enhance his and Keller and Heckman’s global capabilities, David is the Chair of Mackrell International, a global legal network of over 90 international independent law firms.
+To further enhance his and Keller and Heckman’s global capabilities, David is the Chair of Mackrell International, a global legal network of over 90 international, independent law firms.
 Mackrell International’s member base spans more than 60 countries, which provides Keller and Heckman clients with access to legal support in all major world markets.
 In addition, David is past Chair and current Vice Chair of the American Chamber of Commerce Shanghai’s (AmCham Shanghai) Food, Agriculture & Beverage Committee and serves as a moderator and presenter for many of its seminars and conferences.

 Prior to joining Keller and Heckman, David was a trademark attorney with the U.S. Patent and Trademark Office.
-He has extensive trial experience as a former assistant district attorney in the Nassau County District Attorney's Office in New York where he prosecuted felonies and misdemeanors.
-His advocacy skills are frequently used to defend companies before various international regulatory bodies and help implement crisis management strategies.
+He has extensive trial experience as a former assistant district attorney in the Nassau County District Attorney's Office in New York, where he prosecuted felonies and misdemeanors.
+His advocacy skills are frequently used to defend companies before various international regulatory bodies and to help implement crisis management strategies.

 - Provided legal advice regarding the Asian regulatory environment on food products, e.g., novel and conventional foods, health food, alternative proteins, genetically modified (GM) food, etc.

 - Defended multinational food companies against professional consumers who act as bounty hunters